A serious accident or death can change your life forever.

-With typical Workers’ Compensation claims, 400 weeks is the longest someone can collect benefits.
-What do you do if you’ve suffered a traumatic brain injury?
-Or what if you’ve suffered a back injury that is permanent but not so clearly defined in Georgia’s Workers’ Compensation law?
+But what do you do if you’ve suffered a traumatic brain injury?
+Or what if you’ve suffered a serious back injury that’s permanent but not so clearly defined in Georgia’s Workers’ Compensation law?
 What if a loved one was killed?

-Some catastrophic injuries that are especially common in the workplace and may qualify a person for permanent total disability (PTD) benefits include:
+Some types of catastrophic injuries that are especially common in the workplace and may qualify a person for permanent total disability (PTD) benefits include:

 - Amputation or a lost limb